cosmos/sdk-tutorials/academy/3-ibc/1-what-is-ibc.md

 </ExpansionPanel>

 The most straightforward way to use IBC is to build a chain with the Cosmos SDK, which already includes the IBC module - as you can see when examining the [ibc-go repository](https://github.com/cosmos/ibc-go).
-The IBC module supports an out-of-the-box Tendermint light client.
+The IBC module supports an out-of-the-box CometBFT light client.
 Other implementations are possible but may require further development of the necessary components; go to the [IBC website](https://ibcprotocol.org/implementations) to see which implementations are available in production or are being developed.

 <HighlightBox type="info">